Skip to main content

 Q. Should Receive Medical Treatment After a Car Accident Despite Feeling ok?

-Subsequent to an accident, it is possible to experience an initial sense of well-being, only to have injuries manifest days, weeks, or even months later.
+After an accident, it is possible to experience an initial sense of well-being, only to have injuries manifest days, weeks, or even months later.
 Bearing this in mind, it is prudent to contemplate seeking medical attention even if you are under the impression that you have not sustained injuries.
-A medical professional possesses the ability to identify injuries that might not be immediately discernible to you and can apprise you of potential indicators of latent injuries.
-Neglecting timely medical attention for your injuries may result in the forfeiture of your entitlement to recover damages for forthcoming medical expenses.
-In any circumstance, reaching a settlement in an auto accident claim is inadvisable before undergoing a medical evaluation conducted by a doctor who can elucidate the extent of your injuries.
+A medical professional can identify injuries that might not be immediately discernible to you and can apprise you of potential indicators of latent injuries.

 Q. Should I Sign Over My Medical Records to Another Driver’s Insurance Company?

 Putting your signature on a medical records release form should be an action taken with careful consideration, and it is advisable to do so only in specific situations, especially after seeking guidance from a seasoned personal injury lawyer.
 Giving an insurer access to your medical records could impact your claim’s trajectory.
-The insurer might potentially put forth contentions, such as downplaying the severity of your injuries or asserting a connection to a preexisting medical condition.
+The insurer might put forth contentions, such as downplaying the severity of your injuries or asserting a connection to a preexisting medical condition.

 Q. Even if I think I Was at Least Partially At Fault, Should I Pursue a Claim?

 Decline to accept any responsibility for an accident, as these incidents typically involve numerous contributing factors.
 In cases where an inquiry concludes that you share partial culpability, it is crucial to recognize that you could still be eligible for compensation.
-Noteworthy is the fact that California employs a system of pure comparative negligence when establishing liability within car accident lawsuits.
+It is noteworthy that California employs a system of pure comparative negligence when establishing liability in car accident lawsuits.
 This implies that each individual found responsible for a car accident bears liability commensurate with their portion of the blame.
 For instance, if it is determined that you hold 20% responsibility for the accident and are otherwise qualified for a settlement of $100,000, the settlement sum would be adjusted to $80,000 (equivalent to 80% of the initial settlement amount).

 Q. Can I Obtain Money for Damages Even Though I Wasn’t Wearing My Seatbelt During the Accident?